AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr data-mc-conditions="">
    <td> <p>Is Company Goal</p></td>
-   <td> <p>In goal reports, this displays a "True/ False" value for each strategic goal to indicate whether your organization is assigned to the goal as its owner. </p>
+   <td> <p>In [!DNL goal reports], this displays a "True/ False" value for each strategic goal to indicate whether your organization is assigned to the goal as its owner. </p>
-   <p>This field is visible only if your organization has purchased Workfront Goals.
+   <p>This field is visible only if your organization has purchased [!DNL Workfront] Goals.
 For information about managing strategic goals using Workfront Goals, see <a href="../../../workfront-goals/goal-management/wf-goals-overview.md">Adobe Workfront Goals overview </a>.</p>
   </tr>
   <tr data-mc-conditions="SnippetConitions_MaturityModel.Ad hoc">
    <td>Issue</td>
    <td> <p>An unplanned work item that usually indicates that there is a problem preventing the completion of a task or project.
-It is triaged and evaluated for further work effort consideration</p> <p>An Issue can also be a Help&nbsp;Desk request.
+It is triaged and evaluated for further work effort consideration</p> <p>An Issue can also be a Help Desk request.
 Change Orders, Requests, and Bugs are also Issues.</p> </td>
   </tr>
   <tr data-mc-conditions="SnippetConitions_MaturityModel.Ad hoc">
    <td>Issue Management</td>